-Emergency contraceptives (EC) are used in case of accidental / missed pre-planned contraceptives such as missing birth control pills or broken condom.
-The most common method being the after morning pill, these tablets can be taken after the intercourse within 72 hours, i.e. 3 days.
+Emergency contraceptives (EC) are used in case of accidental / missed pre-planned contraceptives such as missing birth control pills or broken condoms.
+The most common method is the after-morning pill, these tablets can be taken after intercourse within 72 hours, i.e. 3 days.

 How does it work?

-Emergency contraception works by delaying ovulation that means, the time when your egg is released and has a possibility of getting fertilized by sperm.
-In some cases it also works by preventing the fertilized egg from attaching itself to the uterine lining of the womb.
+Emergency contraception works by delaying ovulation which means, the time when your egg is released and has a possibility of getting fertilized by sperm.
+In some cases, it also works by preventing the fertilized egg from attaching itself to the uterine lining of the womb.

-These pills however don’t work on existing pregnancy.
-In such case abortion pills such as Mifeprex and Misoprostol should be used (if the pregnancy is within 10 weeks).
+These pills however don’t work on an existing pregnancy.
+In such cases, abortion pills such as Mifeprex and Misoprostol should be used (if the pregnancy is within 10 weeks).

-The day after pill such as Plan B and its various generic variants help stop ovulation and should be taken within 72 hours of unprotected sex.
-Some research report state that emergency contraceptive may be effective up to 5 days but even then the sooner the pill taken, the better it works.
+The day-after pill such as Plan B and its various generic variants help stop ovulation and should be taken within 72 hours of unprotected sex.
+Some research report state that emergency contraceptives may be effective for up to 5 days but even then the sooner the pill is taken, the better it works.
 (Plus its’ working is dependent on the location of your cycle).

 What is day after pill?

-Emergency contraceptive pills contain synthetic Levonogestrel and Progestin that prevents the pregnancy by stopping the egg from attaching to the womb (implantation), delaying ovulation and stopping fertilization.
+Emergency contraceptive pills contain synthetic Levonorgestrel and Progestin that prevents the pregnancy by stopping the egg from attaching to the womb (implantation), delaying ovulation, and stopping fertilization.
 It contains two medicines which need to be taken in between 12 hours gap.
-Emergency contraceptives have zero risks pertaining to birth defects or pregnancy troubles later; therefore this is a trusted mean for preventing pregnancy.
+Emergency contraceptives have zero risks pertaining to birth defects or pregnancy troubles later; therefore this is a trusted means for preventing pregnancy.

 Is it available over the counter?